nvbn/coviolations_app/docs/index.rst

 coviolations.io - violations for ci
 ===================================

-`coviolations.io <http://coviolations.io>`_ - tool for collecting and visualasing code violations.
+`coviolations.io <http://coviolations.io>`_ - tool for collecting and visualisation code violations works with travis-ci, drone.io and jenkins.

 For using it with your projects you need to enable project on `coviolations.io <http://coviolations.io>`_ and create `.covio.yml` file.